MicLieg/LinuxGSM-Docs/game-servers/insurgency-sandstorm.md

 Add the `-Mods` parameter to your game server [start parameters](../configuration/start-parameters.md).

-Next you will need to specify which mods you want to add to your game server.&#x20;
+Next you will need to specify which mods you want to add to your game server.

-Create the `Mods.txt` file located `Insurgency/Config/Server/Mods.txt`&#x20;
+Create the `Mods.txt` file located `Insurgency/Config/Server/Mods.txt`

 ```
 mkdir -p Insurgency/Config/Server